Feeders · Install

 sudo journalctl -u fly-overhead-feeder -f

-3. Link to your dashboard (optional)
+3. Link an already-running feeder (optional)

 sudo FLY_OVERHEAD_FEEDER_CONFIG=/var/lib/fly-overhead-feeder/config.json \